The library is open. Read the FAQs

 The State Library collects material for heritage, reference and public library collections.
 Specialist collections are held in the areas of indigenous, family history, Australian children’s literature and Western Australian music, in a range of categories and formats, including digital, which are made available through the State Library in Perth and all public libraries in Western Australia.

-The basis for State Library collecting is outlined in the Developing our Collections: a Collection Development Policy Framework (PDF, 600KB).
+The basis for State Library collecting is outlined in the Developing our Collections: a Collection Development Policy Framework (PDF 600KB).
 This policy guides the selecting and collecting practices and ensures that collections are developed in line with the State Library’s key purpose and directions.
-This policy and the framework that guides it will be formally reviewed every two years.
 It may be updated at any time to reflect changes in strategic direction or agreed policy changes.

 The basis for State Library collecting is to: